SimplyExothiII/pyhelpy/README.md

 Python assistant.

 ## WARNING
-Remember to also install the jokes folder, and put it into the pyhelpy folder!!!
+Remember to also install the jokes folder, and put it into the pyhelpy folder otherwise it wont work!!!

 ## Credits
 Made by iv1x/SimplyExothiII, 2022.